x-wf2/cerbymask/README.md

 Navigate to `chrome://extensions`

-Locate `Load unpacked` and point to the `build` folder You can build
+Locate `Load unpacked` and point to the `build` folder you either built or downloaded.